ADS4GPTs/ads4gpts-openstandards/Ad Specifications/GPT Text Ads.md

 **Ad Rendering**

 There is a need to transform the JSON schema of the GPT Text Ad spec into markdown that can be done in various ways.
 One way would be to synthesise the Ad deterministically by weaving the headline, body, cta and cta_url elements.
 Another way would be to pass it through another AI to blend the text seamlessly into the conversation.
 For the latter we give detailed guidelines in the GPT Text Ad Delivery Prompt Principles.

----

-## Summary

-**GPT / Conversation Text Ads** offer a **lightweight, native-like** format that blends into messaging platforms while upholding the **IAB New Ad Portfolio**’s LEAN principles.
-This specification ensures:

-- **Minimal Disruption:** Ads appear as standard chat messages, with clear labeling.
-- **High Transparency:** Users instantly see they are viewing a sponsored message.
-- **Performance Efficiency:** Negligible initial load impact and minimal resource usage.
-- **Consistency:** Aligns with broader IAB guidelines on respectful, user-friendly digital advertising experiences.

-Publishers and chat-platform developers can adopt these recommendations to standardize GPT ad placements—balancing monetization with user experience in **dynamic, real-time messaging** environments.